On F and E, in DFT: Ground-state energy, or `energy floor' ( )

 \subsection{$[0,+\infty]$-valued external potentials}

 We now move from the relatively modest space $\PotlsBdd$ of bounded external one-body potentials to a much larger class $\PotlsUp$.
 In contrast to the perturbations we consider later, it is not a vector space, but only a convex cone.
-This class consists of all measurable external potentials with values in the non-negative extended reals: \beq \PotlsUp = (\Real^3 \rightarrow [0,+\infty]). \eeq Why deal with such a large class of potentials?
+This class consists of all measurable external potentials with values in the non-negative extended reals:

+Why deal with such a large class of potentials?
 First, they have practical use in modeling various sorts of confining potentials, such as a harmonic oscillator potential or even an infinite cubic-well.
 Neither of these is in any $L^p$ space, and a nice feature of our treatment is that such confining potentials are integrated into the {\em density} functional picture without any need to go back to talking explicitly about wavefunctions.
 Second, if we are going to deal with external potentials unbounded above, there is hardly any extra work to go all the way, for what we do.
 Third, and closely related to the second point, the differing {\em physical} significances of unboundedness above and below for an external potential is brought into the starkest possible relief.